christopher5106/christopher5106.github.io/_posts/2016-02-04-bidmach-tutorial.markdown

 import BIDMach.models.RandomForest
 {% endhighlight %}

-You can also launch a cluster with 1 master and 2 g2.2xlarge instances with our [NVIDIA+CUDA+BIDMACH AMI for Spark](http://christopher5106.github.io/big/data/2016/01/27/two-AMI-to-create-the-fastest-cluster-with-gpu-at-the-minimal-engineering-cost-with-EC2-NVIDIA-Spark-and-BIDMach.html):
+You can also launch a **cluster of GPU**, for example 2 g2.2xlarge executor instances with our [NVIDIA+CUDA+BIDMACH AMI for Spark](http://christopher5106.github.io/big/data/2016/01/27/two-AMI-to-create-the-fastest-cluster-with-gpu-at-the-minimal-engineering-cost-with-EC2-NVIDIA-Spark-and-BIDMach.html):

 {% highlight bash %}
 ./ec2/spark-ec2 -k sparkclusterkey -i ~/sparkclusterkey.pem \